kaywina/docs-layer/tech-blog/blog/2025-09-24-choosing-style-guide.md

 Common exceptions that work well include using bold for UI references (e.g. Click the **Finish** button to continue) and italics for positioning statements (e.g. in the *top-right corner* of the page).
 :::

-Regardless of the approach you choose, try to make it a ***lightweight living doc***, not a 200 page PDF.
-Keeping it concise makes it easier for your and your team to follow, and more likely that your docs will adhere to it.
+Regardless of the approach you choose, try to make it a ***lightweight living doc***, not a 200-page PDF.
+Keeping it concise makes it easier for you and your team to follow, and more likely that your docs will adhere to it.

 Generally, I recommend starting with an existing style guide to reduce the chance of scope creep and formalize best practices early.
 If you find that your addendum is becoming too unwieldy, then that’s a sign you may need a fully in-house solution.